Bardobrave/Graph.js/README.md

 <ul>
 	<li>Graphs can be shown grouped or accumulated</li>
 	<li>Graphs can be shown on a vertical or horizontal layout</li>
+	<li>Accumulated graphs show somewhat unintuitive results when mixing data with different signs, as bars are added layer by layer and later added bars can completely hide previous ones.
+I'm not very sure how to fix this...
+I doubt even this is actually some kind of error... but I'm looking for a way to fix it</li>
 </ul>

+<a href="http://jsfiddle.net/bardobrave/exqLtyme/" target="_blank">Fiddle with examples (unintuitive different sign bars included)</a>

 <table id="BarGraph_options">
 	<thead>